 Half full coffee cup, open Bible, and beautifully hand-penned notes… and you think, “Photo opt!”
 You take your picture, perfect it, share it, and then carry on with your day.

 And you never think about finishing the Bible study.

-As a work at home mom of two little boys, I find myself ending Bible studies with a diaper change, by starting another pot of coffee, or the photo opt like I mentioned above.
+As a work at home mom of four little boys, I find myself ending Bible studies with a diaper change, by starting another pot of coffee, or the photo opt like I mentioned above.
 It is time to be more intentional.

 We live in a fast paced age, and when we don’t live on purpose, important things fall to the wayside.
 How do we do be intentional with our Bible study time?
 We begin with the expectation of ending by closing in prayer.

 Whenever you have set aside time to get into the word of God (in the morning, your lunch hour, or cozy bedtime), you need to prepare.
 Follow this checklist: